erikns/html5validator/README.md

 ### Usage

-Using html5validator is simple: (./)html5validator [one more files ...]
+Using html5validator is simple: (./)html5validator [one or more files ...]
 Shell wildcard expansion will be handled.

 Example: